401 Unauthorized

 Takeaway

-The 401 Unauthorized status code indicates that authorization is required to access the requested resource.
-The server will inform which Authentication method(s) it supports and the client is required to authenticate itself before access is granted.
-Several common authentication schemes exist.
+The 401 Unauthorized status code indicates authorization is required to access the requested resource.
+The server informs the client of supported Authentication methods, and the client must authenticate before access is granted.

 See also